Posted on August 16 2017

 - 22% increase in ventilation (L/min)

-Runners who wore Physiclo Pro Resistance pants during their training saw a significant improvement in race performance, on average finishing 4.2% faster than their previous PR's.
+In conclusion... runners who wore the Physiclo Pro Resistance pants during their training saw a significant improvement in race performance, finishing 4.2% faster than their previous PR's, despite training at a slower pace with a lower weekly mileage.